 The most popular almond-based product in grocery stores is almond milk.
 It is commonly used as an alternative to dairy milk.
 Monash has tested almond milk and found it to be low FODMAP at 1 cup (250 mL).
 If you drink almond milk instead of dairy milk make sure you choose a brand that is fortified with calcium and vitamin D.

-Almond flour and almond meal are the same product.
+Almond flour and almond meal are essentially the same product.
+Almond flour is lighter in colour because the almond skins were removed prior to grinding.
 It is commonly used in gluten-free baking since it can greatly improve the texture of baked goods and add moisture.
 Almond meal has a red light in the Monash app.
 Just like with almonds, is important to click on it for more details.
 Half a cup is high FODMAP, but a quarter cup (24 grams) of almond meal is low and okay for the elimination phase.

 A small amount of almond butter is used in my Oatmeal Cookie Breakfast Smoothie recipe to add flavour and healthy fats.

 FODMAPs are all specific types of highly fermentable carbohydrates.
 Oils only consist of fats and do not contain carbohydrates.
 All oils are low FODMAP, including almond oil, unless they have pieces of a high FODMAP food left in the oil (e.g., chunks of garlic or onion).